Ninedeadeyes/7-Dungeons-Deep/README.md

 29/09/2020

 Made Attempt to modularize the game.
-Originally all code is within game.py.
-Download 'My Modularize version' in place all data in same folder as
+Download 'My Modularize version' and place all folders in same folder as art and sound.

 Thanks to SauceChord to modularizing the 'Enemy' class which I had issues with performance.
-I have uploaded his version within 'SauceChord' whilst ' misc' was my failed attempt.
+I have uploaded his version within 'SauceChord' whilst ' misc' was my failed attempt to modularize 'Enemy'.

 Key features